add2cal/docs/src/integration/general.md

 For some systems (like WordPress), we provide official plugins.

 Usually, you can find them in the respective stores; but check the respective page in this documentation for details and to make sure you do not install wrong or malicious code.

+## Things to consider

+There are 3 important things to consider before implementing.

+### 1. Package/Plugin vs. CDN

+Whether you want the script to be part of your core, managed via your usual package/plugin flows - or whether you want to load it via a script tag from an external CDN.

+There are Pros and Cons for both approaches and it is completely up to you what you prefer.
+In doubt, it is about convenience and what you are used to.
+Mind that using it as a module requires you to keep it up-to-date manually!

+### 2. Bundle Size

+How important bundle size is to you, if you use the script as npm package.

+If you are using the script in its plain version, you might wonder whether you can reduze the size of the script.
+Due to the nature of the script, this (e.g. tree-shaking) is not directly possible.
+However, you can load the unstyle version instead to save on css data you do not need.
+With this approach, you would need to make sure that events in the app are linked to a style AND at this style, the "load async" option is active.
+This makes sure the style gets loaded async via the jsDelivr CDN (make sure this is allowed at potential CORS settings).

+### 3. User Flow

+If you want links and files to be generated via the script on the client side or whether you want to use our Proxy service.

+The first case will generate the links to the calendar sites dynamically directly in the browser.
+It will also generate the ics file that way.
+This is the fastest approach (from a user's perspective).
+However, ics generation gets blocked at some systems and if a calendar provider goes offline or has interal problems, the user will not be able to save an event.
+With the proxy, links and files get generated on our side and the user gets redirected to to us first.
+This way, when something does not work, we can tell the user about it and offer alternatives and guidance.
+It is more stable, but a little slower for the user.

+You can control this setting at a style, which you then link to your event or group.
+If no style is set, the proxy will be the default.

 ## Overwrite settings